 At Gilbertstone, we teach mathematics through the White Rose Maths mastery programme designed to spark curiosity and excitement and nurture confidence in mathematics.
 This is built around a child‑centred lesson design that models and embeds a growth mindset approach to maths and focuses on helping all children to build a deep understanding of maths concepts.
 White Rose Maths is used from Nursery to Year 6.

-The vast majority of children progress through the curriculum content at the same pace.
-Differentiation is achieved by emphasising deep knowledge through scaffolded support and, where possible, same day catch-up intervention is used to embed concepts to ensure a secure understanding before building on prior learning.
+The vast majority of pupils progress through the curriculum content at the same pace.
+Differentiation is achieved by emphasising deep knowledge through scaffolded support and, where possible, same day keep up intervention is used to embed concepts to ensure a secure understanding before building on prior learning.

 The lesson structure followed in school begins with a Flashback 4 which revisits prior learning.

-In order to ensure a deeper understanding of the mathematical concepts taught, key vocabulary is embedded throughout by engaging children in a vocabulary-rich environment.
-Children use a whole-school approach to broaden and deepen their knowledge of key vocabulary through ‘call and response.’
+In order to ensure a deeper understanding of the mathematical concepts taught, key vocabulary is embedded throughout by engaging pupils in a vocabulary-rich environment.
+Pupils use a whole-school approach to broaden and deepen their knowledge of key vocabulary through ‘call and response.’

-Through detailed medium-term plans, children are encouraged to make connections throughout their mathematical journeys, linking to the Ready to Progress materials from the DfE Teaching Maths in Primary school documents.
+Through detailed medium-term plans, pupils are encouraged to make connections throughout their mathematical journeys, linking to the Ready to Progress materials from the DfE Teaching Maths in Primary school documents.